-Coldsmoking - is a low temperature process of flavouring, cooking, or preserving food by exposing it to wood smoke.
+Coldsmoking - is a low temperature process of flavouring or preserving food by exposing it to wood smoke.
 Meats and fish are the most common smoked foods, though cheeses, vegetables, and ingredients used to make beverages such as whisky and lapsang souchong tea are also smoked.

-In Europe traditional smoking woods like Oak, Beech and fruit woods like Apple and Cherry are commonly used.
-In North America, alongside some of the european woods they also use more exotic woods like hickory, mesquite, pecan, and maple.
+In Europe traditional smoking woods like Oak, Beech, Alder and fruit woods like Apple and Cherry are commonly used.
+In North America, alongside some of the European woods they also use more exotic woods like hickory, mesquite, pecan, and maple.
 We have a page dedicated to the flavours and aromas derived from the smoke

-Coldsmoking was originally used to preserve food before mechanical forms of refrigeration were invented.
-By using the naturally occuring compounds in the smoke to extend the food's useful shelf life, food could be made to last through lean times.
+Coldsmoking was originally one of the methods used to preserve food before mechanical forms of refrigeration were invented.
+By using the naturally occurring compounds in the smoke to extend the food's useful shelf life, food could be made to last through lean times.
 We now know that there are special chemicals in smoke that possess anti-bacterial and anti-microbial properties.
 Even though we have excellent refrigeration these days, we still enjoy smoke flavour on our food.
 It’s become part of our food history and culture.

 Cold smoking is easy to do and can be achieved without the need to spend lots of money on fancy equipment.
 To cold smoke food, the first thing you will need to do is make sure you have an enclosure to hold the food.
 As you will be operating at low temperatures the material used for this enclosure can vary from cardboard through to wood or metal.